Choosing contact lenses.

 - Corneal opening and diameter measuring

-If you decide not to go ahead after the trial assessment, no charge will be made apart from that of any necessary initial eye examinations undertaken.
+If you decide not to go ahead with contact lenses after the trial assessment, no charge will be made apart from that of any necessary initial eye examinations undertaken.

-We will teach you how to handle the lenses.
-This involves inserting and removing the lenses from your eyes and, where required, instructions on how to clean and look after them.
+Of course we will also teach you how to handle your new contact lenses.
+This involves inserting and removing the lenses from your eyes and, where required, how to clean and look after them.
 Once you are competent with the handling you can start to gradually build up your wearing time.

 How to : Lens insertion and removal video